thedavecarroll/hugotest.thedavecarroll.com/content/powershell/creating-class-definition-from-object-part-3.md

 ## A PowerShell Conversion Challenge

-In this article, the last in a series on my solution to the IronScripter [PowerShell Conversion Challenge][IronScripterChallenge], I will be exploring and solving for the remaining requirements.
+In this article, the last in a series on my solution to the IronScripter [PowerShell Conversion Challenge](https://ironscripter.us/a-powershell-conversion-challenge/), I will be exploring and solving for the remaining requirements.

 ## Last Week, On Creating a Class Definition

-In [part 1][SolutionPart1], I covered the basics for PowerShell objects and classes, the `Get-Member` command, the `Requires` statement, `ValueFromPipeline` to accept input from the pipeline, and the `StringBuilder` class.
+In [part 1]({{< relref "powershell/creating-class-definition-from-object-part-1.md" >}}), I covered the basics for PowerShell objects and classes, the `Get-Member` command, the `Requires` statement, `ValueFromPipeline` to accept input from the pipeline, and the `StringBuilder` class.
 It solved 7 primary requirements and 1 personal requirement.

-In [part 2][SolutionPart2], I covered converting property and class names to PascalCase, detecting property types, and hiding properties.
+In [part 2]({{< relref "powershell/creating-class-definition-from-object-part-2.md" >}}), I covered converting property and class names to PascalCase, detecting property types, and hiding properties.
 It solved 3 personal requirements.

 Primary challenge requirements: